-Andrew Carlowicz, Jr. has been an attorney at Hoagland Longo since 1983.
-Beginning in 2008, he added arbitration services to his practice.
-In 2013 he also began providing mediation services.
-He has been appointed by the American Arbitration Association to serve as both an arbitrator and a mediator for large track, complex construction cases.
-He currently is also available to be retained directly as either an arbitrator or a mediator in all types of construction disputes arising out of all types of projects, including commercial, institutional, infrastructure, educational and residential.
-He has hands on experience with all types of construction contract claims and disputes, including but not limited to, delay, interference, acceleration claims, change order disputes, building defect claims, serious construction site accidents, and construction contract claims.
-In 2016 Andrew was also accepted to serve on the panel of mediators for New Jersey Superior Court Rule 1:40 mandatory mediation programs.
+Andrew J. Carlowicz, Jr. has been an attorney at Hoagland Longo since he began practicing law in 1983.
+Since 2014, Andy has served in the capacity of a mediator or arbitrator in construction-related disputes and has been appointed by the American Arbitration Association (AAA) to serve as both an arbitrator and a mediator for large track, complex construction cases.
+He serves as a construction claim mediator on the AAA Master Mediator Panel, which is comprised of the top mediators as rated by counsel with proven leadership and accomplishments in the construction industry and dispute resolution field.
+He is also available to be retained directly as either an arbitrator or a mediator in all types of construction disputes arising out of all types of projects, including commercial, institutional, infrastructure, educational and residential.
+His hands-on experience as a construction lawyer in all types of construction contract claims and disputes, including but not limited to, delay and acceleration claims, change order disputes, building defect claims, serious construction site accidents, and construction contract claims enriches his ability to preside over complex cases in mediation or arbitration.
+In 2016, Andy was also accepted to serve on the panel of mediators for New Jersey Superior Court Rule 1:40 mandatory mediation programs.
 Finally, he was named as one of the “Class of 2017 ADR Champions” by The National Law Journal.

 Jessica Mazur is Certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney.
 Jessica was appointed by the Presiding Judge of the Family Division in Middlesex County to aid litigants in resolving their cases as an Early Settlement Panelist.
 She has also been admitted to the roster of Mediators for Economic Aspects of Family Law Cases as a Rule 1:40 Qualified Mediator.
 Jessica is often called upon by the Court to act as an Intensive Settlement Panelist to settle cases which are scheduled to begin trial.
 She is also accredited by the New Jersey Association of Professional Mediators as a professional mediator in divorce and family law matters.
 In addition, she has acted as an arbitrator in several matrimonial cases, rendering fair and equitable decisions in an efficient and timely manner.